 Profiting from a spell of fine weather which continued until the 14th of December, Sydney's aircraft maintained a high rate of attack.
 Troop concentrations in the Changyon Hanchon areas, the Chinnampo waterfront, coastal small ships and rail communications all received attention.

-On the morning of 13 December a Sea Fury was shot down to the westward of Pyong-Gang and in the afternoon a second Sea Fury was shot down off Ongjin.
+On the morning of 13 December a Sea Fury was shot down to the west of Pyong-Gang and in the afternoon a second Sea Fury was shot down off Ongjin.
 Both pilots were rescued, the first by a United States helicopter from Paengyong and the latter by a friendly junk.

 The closing days of the patrol were occupied in providing support of incoming convoys and in anti-invasion operations in the Chodo-Sokto area, including the provision of a constant daylight patrol over the ships in the vicinity.